Which Schools Offer Courses in Native American Studies?

 Although Native American Studies programs are relatively new, interest in the topic has caused many universities to create departments specifically for the field.
 Some schools only offer isolated classes on the subject, while many offer dedicated Native American studies degree programs.

-Degree programs are offered at the bachelor's, master's and doctoral levels.
-Some schools also offer undergraduate minor and graduate certificate programs.
+Degree programs are offered at all levels, and some schools also offer undergraduate minor and graduate certificate programs.
 They often include coursework in Native American history, culture, literature, linguistics and government, and students can choose specializations and electives to explore their areas of interest.
 For example, schools may have focus areas in Native Americans of North America, Mexico-Central America and South America.

 Founded in 1972, Dartmouth University's interdisciplinary Native American Studies Program offers students a varied selection of courses, as well as a major and a minor in the field.
 The program also offers guest speakers and workshops on topics such as indigenous ecological knowledge and symbolism in Plains Indians ledger art.